RobinAxelsson/personal-jam/resume/to-recruiters.md

 ### Note 📣

-- I am happy to demo/discuss any of my private project that is of relevance.
-I have some nice documented projects ready - and if you like check out my [landing page](https://github.com/RobinAxelsson) on GitHub if you can't wait.
+- I am happy to demo/review any of my private projects that is of relevance.
+Matter of fact you can check out some well documented projects on my [GitHub landing page](https://github.com/RobinAxelsson) right now if you can't wait.
 - I am positive to do code challenges.
 - PS.
 I am really keen to give as accurate description of me as a programmer as possible, feedback is appreciated.
 DS.